Vessel Speed Reduction to Protect Whales

 Vessel speed is a contributing factor in the occurrence and severity of vessel collisions with large whale species (Vanderlaan and Taggart 2007), and impact forces involved in a collision increase with increasing vessel speed (Conn and Silber, 2013).
 In 2008, NOAA issued mandatory vessel speed restrictions of 10 knots or less for all vessels 65 feet and greater in length along the U.S. eastern seaboard in designated seasonal management areas.
 (NOAA Vessel Speed Restrictions)

-Starting in 2015, Greater Farallones and Cordell Bank National Marine Sanctuaries requested seasonal vessel speed reductions from May 1 through November 15 to slow vessels during the period of peak whale abundance in the region when the threat of vessel strikes is the highest.
-In 2022, upon analysis of data that showed whales are staying in the region for longer periods of time, the vessel speed reduction request was extended from May 1-December 15.
-Greater Farallones and Cordell Bank National Marine Sanctuaries extended the vessel speed reduction season in coordination with Channel Islands National Marine Sanctuary.
-It was important to coordinate with Channel Islands National Marine Sanctuary to have consistent dates for the industry for planning purposes.
-NOAA's Office of National Marine Sanctuaries distributes this 10-knot speed request through published and broadcast local notice to mariners, NOAA hourly broadcasts on marine band weather radio, and direct communication with the maritime community through email and letters to the shipping industry.
-This includes bar pilots, Pacific Merchant Shipping Association, West Coast ports, commercial operators, and other government organizations.
-There has been a steady increase in cooperation from the shipping industry each year.
+Starting in 2015, Greater Farallones and Cordell Bank National Marine Sanctuaries have coordinated with Channel Islands National Marine Sanctuary to issue voluntary Vessel Speed Reduction (VSR) requests from May 1 through December 15 to slow vessels during the period of peak whale abundance in the San Francisco and southern California regions to reduce vessel strike risk.
+NOAA's Office of National Marine Sanctuaries distributes this 10-knot speed request in partnership with NOAA’s National Marine Fisheries Service, the U.S. Coast Guard, and the Environmental Protection Agency through the U.S. Coast Guard’s published and broadcast Local Notice to Mariners (LMN), NOAA hourly broadcasts on marine band weather radio, and direct communication with the maritime community through email and letters to the shipping industry.
+This includes bar pilots, Pacific Merchant Shipping Association, Harbor Safety Committees, West Coast ports, commercial operators, and other government organizations.

-The sanctuaries annually recognize shipping firms with high levels of cooperation in reducing speed in the traffic lanes.
+Through the Protecting Blue Whales and Blue Skies Program partnership and direct NOAA outreach, the sanctuaries annually recognize shipping lines with high levels of cooperation in reducing speed in the VSR zones.
 This is done publicly, through news media and advertising in international and regional shipping industry publications, and helps foster a growing partnership between commerce and conservation, leading to increased protection for endangered whales.
-At the end of the season, NOAA's Office of National Marine Sanctuaries sends summary statistics about VSR cooperation to shipping companies with vessels over 300 GT using the traffic lanes in and out of San Francisco Bay.
-In 2018 the end-of-season outreach program expanded to Channel Islands National Marine Sanctuary.
+At the end of each season, NOAA's Office of National Marine Sanctuaries sends summary statistics about VSR cooperation to shipping lines with vessels over 300 GT that transited within the VSR zones during the season time frame.
 Sanctuaries report vessel speed reduction progress at public Sanctuary Advisory Council meetings.
 View the Greater Farallones National Marine Sanctuary Advisory Council updates here: 2014, 2015, 2018, 2019, 2022.

 Ships transiting the California coast generate nitrogen oxides (NOx, a component of smog), sulfur oxides (SOx), particle pollution, and greenhouse gases.
 For example, in 2020, 16 shipping companies slowed to 10 knots or less for a total of 181,306 nautical miles, which reduced 748 tons of smog-forming nitrogen oxides (NOx) and 24,258 tons of GHGs.
 The typical passenger vehicle emits about 4.6 metric tons of carbon dioxide per year.
 In 2020 the VSR program removed the equivalent of 5,273 smog-forming cars from the road.